 Soda bread on the other hand can be mixed together in minutes and is quick to bake.

 Many soda bread recipes use buttermilk but I prefer to use yoghurt instead as it's easier to find.
-I make my soda bread vegan by using plain soya yoghurt and oat milk to make it.

 How does soda bread rise?